 Also, be sure to check for other available sources through the EKU Financial Aid office.

-The Dr. Dean C. Cannon Endowed Memorial Communication Scholarship was created in the name of Dean Cannon, a professor of communication at EKU since 1978.
+The Dr. Dean C. Cannon Endowed Memorial Communication Scholarship was created in the name of Dean Cannon, a professor of communication at EKU from 1978 to 2004.
 He was named Outstanding Teacher of the Year in the EKU College of Applied Arts and Technology in 1982.
 He was acting chair of the EKU Department of Mass Communications from 1991 to 1992.
-This award is currently in the amount of $500 and designated for a full-time student at EKU in good academic at the time of the award and during the term of the award.
+This award is $500 and designated for a full-time student at EKU in good academic standing at the time of the award and during the term of the award.
 The student must be pursuing a major in broadcasting and electronic media or public relations and be a junior or senior with a overall GPA of 3.0.
 A formal application must be submitted along with an essay of not less than 350 and no more than 400 words addressing the following: 1) What is your communication career goal?
 2) What role do communications media play in American society?
 3) How will your studies at EKU prepare you for your communication career in that society?
-Deadline for 2018 applications is March 1.
+Deadline for 2022 applications is March 1.
 Form

 The Elizabeth D. Fraas Scholarship was created by an EKU graduate and is available to a junior or senior (more than 60 hours) student with a BEM major and concentration in Multimedia News.
 It pays tribute to Dr. Fraas, a retired EKU professor and student newspaper adviser for The Eastern Progress.